Citalopram Review: The Best Depression Treatment?

 Conclusion

-Citalopram is effective for treating major depression and generalized anxiety disorder, but it may cause some rare, life-threatening side effects such as heart arrythmias and suicidal thoughts and behaviors.
+Citalopram is effective for treating both depression and anxiety, but it may cause some rare, life-threatening side effects such as heart arrhythmias and suicidal thoughts and behaviors.

-We would recommend that patients speak with their doctor about Lexapro over citalopram, as the former appears to be more effective based on medical studies.
+We would recommend that patients speak with their doctor about Lexapro over citalopram, as the former appears to be more effective based on clinical studies that we came across while researching this article.

-Citalopram is the generic version of Celexa, and we would recommend that patients speak with their doctor about citalopram rather than Celexa, because both medications should be equally effective but citalopram is cheaper (especially for patients without health insurance).
+Citalopram is the generic version of Celexa, and we would recommend that patients speak with their doctor about citalopram rather than Celexa, because both medications should be equally effective but citalopram has a lower retail price.

 Illuminate Labs is a proud member of